 Play games.
 I’ll never understand how coaches make decisions about players based on drills.

 I worked a camp once where we drafted players.
 We ran our own stations and had 20 minutes with each group.
 Then, we drafted.
 Every other coach did drills: Shooting drills, layup drills, defensive drills, etc. I played 3v3.
 I drafted 3 of the top 10 players although there were 12 teams.

 It is about the ability to play the game, not to look good in drills.

 Bryan Burrell – New Age Elite Sports

-The advice, I’d give a beginner coach for running tryouts would be:
+The advice, I’d give a beginner coach for running basketball tryouts would be:

 1. Keep it simple and come with a practice plan

 Organize your practice plan according to how you want to evaluate each player.
 If you want to evaluate players offensive fundamentals, set up shooting and basketball drills.
 If you want to evaluate defensive abilities, insert drills that would put players in position to guard someone.